-Salon du Larp House: Batting Heart
+Salon du Larp House: Velveteen Hearts

 A collection of assorted stuffed animals sit of a bed facing the viewer, as if waiting patiently for play to begin.